fbradyirl/semopx/README.md

 ### Option 1: UI
 - Go to `Settings` -> `Devices & Services`
 - Select `+ Add Integration`
-- Search for `nordpool` and select it
+- Search for `semopx` and select it
 - Fill in the required values and press `Submit`

-Tip: By default, the integration will create a device with the name `nordpool_<energy_scale>_<region>_<currency>_<some-numbers>`.
-It is recommended to rename the device and all its entities to `nordpool`.
+Tip: By default, the integration will create a device with the name `semopx_<energy_scale>_<region>_<currency>_<some-numbers>`.
+It is recommended to rename the device and all its entities to `semopx`.
 If you need to recreate your sensor (for example, to change the additional cost), all automations and dashboards keep working.

 ### Option 2: YAML
 Set up the sensor using in `configuration.yaml`.